A Guide to Spain's Rental Registration Number

 Understanding Spain's Rental Registration Number (NRA) and Single Tourist Rental Registry: A Guide for Property Owners

 If you’re renting out a property in Spain for short-term stays—be it a cosy apartment in Malaga or a countryside villa in Granada—it’s essential to be aware of the new regulatory changes.
 Once again, the goalposts are being moved to reduce the number of tourist rentals in Spain and also to reduce the number of illegal ones.
-The latest system is the Single Tourist Rental Registry or Rental Registration Number.
+The latest system is the Single Tourist Rental Registry (STR) or Rental Registration Number (NRA).

-Starting July 1, 2025, Spain requires all short-term rental properties to obtain a Rental Registration Number (Número de Registro de Alquiler, or NRA) on the Registro Único Digital to advertise and operate legally.
+Starting July 1, 2025, Spain requires all short-term rental properties to obtain a Rental Registration Number (Número de Registro de Alquiler) on the Registro Único Digital to advertise and operate legally.
 This guide will walk you through the essentials of the NRA, its significance, and the steps needed to be compliant.
-Contact us if your rental property is in Andalucía and you want us to apply for the new NRA for you.

 What is a Rental Registration Number (NRA)?

 The NRA is a unique identifier assigned to properties offered for short-term rentals in Spain.
 This includes entire homes, individual rooms, and even boats used for accommodation.
-Introduced under Royal Decree 1312/2024, the NRA aims to centralize and regulate the fast-growing short-term rental market across the country.
+Introduced under Royal Decree 1312/2024, the NRA aims to centralise and regulate the fast-growing short-term rental market across the country.
 Once obtained, this number must be prominently displayed on all rental listings, including platforms like Airbnb, Booking.com, and Vrbo.

 What Is the Single Tourist Rental Registry?